wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 1. **Config**: Stores global configuration for the GMP Router.

-   - Tracks the program owner, pause state, and integrator ID counter.
+   - Tracks the integrator ID counter.
    - Singleton account created during program initialization.

 2. **IntegratorChainTransceivers**: Manages transceivers for a specific integrator on a particular chain.